 - seasoning, really you can go bold or simple salt and pepper

 Steak Stuffed Jalapenos

-- 8 jalapenos washed, cut in half add inside scrapped clean
+- 8 large jalapenos washed, cut in half add inside scrapped clean

 - 1/4 to 1/3 pound chuck eye steak or your choice cut, cut into 8 strips

 - 8 slices thin cut bacon cut in half